cscart/docs/en/user_guide/settings/appearance.rst

 * **Elements per page**—the number of other items displayed on one page.

-* **Number of columns in the product list**—the number of columns that is used to arrange products on a product list page.
-This option applies to the *Grid* layout only.
+* **Number of columns in the product list**—the number of columns with products on a product list page.
+This setting applies to the *Grid* layout only.

-* **Estimate taxes using default address on cart/checkout pages**—if you enable this setting, customers without their own address in the database will see the taxes calculated according to the default address.
-You can define the default address on the **Settings → General** page in the **Default location** section.
+* **Estimate taxes using default address on cart/checkout pages**—if you enable this setting, customers without their own address in the database will see the taxes calculated for the :doc:`default customer address </user_guide/shipping_and_taxes/address>`.

 * **Display prices with taxes on category/product pages if the method of calculating taxes is based on a unit's price**—if you enable this setting, product prices displayed on the product and category pages will include taxes.

 * **Display prices with taxes on cart/checkout pages if the method of calculating taxes is based on a unit's price**—if you enable this setting, product prices displayed on the cart and checkout pages will include taxes.

-* **Show number of available products**—if you enable this setting, the number of products available for customers will be displayed on the storefront.
+* **Show number of available products**—if you enable this setting, the number of products available to customers will be displayed on the storefront.

 * **Display mini thumbnail images as a gallery**—if you enable this setting, multiple product thumbnails will be displayed as a small gallery.

 * **Use "Value changer" for the Quantity field**—if you enable this setting, the ordinary quantity field in the product list and on the product details page will be supplemented with a widget to increase/decrease the product quantity.

-* **Display the "Pagination section" on the top of the listed object**—if you enable this setting, the pagination bar will appear both at the top and at the bottom of a product list.
+* **Display the "Pagination section" on the top of the listed object**—if you enable this setting, the pagination bar will appear not only at the bottom, but also at the top of a product list.

 * **Default image previewer**—select one of the supported image previewers.

-* **Product detailed page view**—choose a template for the default product details page view.
-If necessary, the view can be set up separately for every product details page or a category of products on the **Layouts** tab.
+* **Product detailed page view**—choose the default template for the product details page.
+If necessary, the other templates can be selected separately for every product (on the **General** tab) or category (on the **Views** tab).

 * **Display product details in tabs**—if you enable this setting, product details (description, features and so on) will be arranged in multiple tabs.

 * **Display track my orders section**—if you enable this setting, the *Track my orders* bar will appear in the *My account* section of the customer area.
-With this bar a customer can track orders by order ID or email.
+With this bar a customer will be able track orders by order ID or email.

   .. hint::